rpcfiles/rpcfiles/README.md

 ****RonPaulCoin hasn't been mined since the end of 2025**** (HELP!)

 RonPaulCoin genesis (first) block of data was created on December 23, 2013.
-Google search, "When did the Federal Reserve start?" if you don't already know.
+Google search, "When did the Federal Reserve start?"

 The RonPaulCoin wallet files hosted here are the 0.8.6.2 version wallets from early 2014.